petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 ## Tactics for continuous reproducibility

-Many think their work is reproducible, though it probably isn't.
-I have personally attempted reproducing some results from code and data archives cited in papers.
-Many times what is shared is incomplete.
-Sometimes it's just the code without the actually configuration used to generate the results.
-Sometimes it's just the data with an explanation on how to use it.

-Now, if these projects were setup to be CR, the entire thing could be shared.

-This shows up in software development as the
-"works on my machine" phenomenon.
-Is this a problem?
-Is it necessarily true that a failure to reproduce means the results are invalid?
-Probably not.
-Irreproducible does not mean irreplicable, but it certainly makes things much harder.

 Some processes are too heavy to be practical to rerun.
 For example,
 it is usually not feasible to rerun a large scale simulation on a